JeromeCHA/TenTen/README.md

 - Router : Will handle the redirections and the initialization of the VIPER Architecture

-The problem in VIPER Architecture is that each interactor should notifie the presenter.
+The problem in VIPER Architecture is that each interactor should notify the presenter.
 That means a lot of callbacks/delegates.
 To avoid this, I used Rx.
-Therefore, each Interactor will create an Observable object and the Presenter will be the Observer.
+Therefore, each Interactor will emit an Observable object and the Presenter will be the Observer.

 If you have any questions, improvements or encounter any issues, please feel free to ask me.